Unlocking Multidimensional Integration with Quantum Adaptive Importance Sampling: Methods

 where $P(\Omega^{(i)})$ denotes the probability corresponding to the target distribution at a single grid cell $\Omega^{(i)}$ ( or state $\ket{i}$ ) and $Q(\Omega^{(i)})$ denotes the probability of the proposal distribution at the grid cell to which $\Omega^{(i)}$ belongs.

-To convert the continuous function $f$, into a discrete PDF or a Probability Mass Function (PMF) suitable for computing the discretized KL-Divergence, we proceed as follows.
+To convert the continuous function $f(\mathbf{x})$, into a discrete PDF or a Probability Mass Function (PMF) suitable for computing the discretized KL-Divergence, we proceed as follows.
 We first compute the function at $N_i$ representative points \{$\mathbf{x}_i$\} within each observed grid cell $\Omega^{(i)}$, accounting in total to $N=\sum_{i=1}^M N_i$ function evaluations.
 Because the grid is uniform, every cell has the same volume, so common factors cancel in the normalization.
 Therefore, we construct the PMF by taking the simplified expressions, using $P(\Omega^{(i)})= f(\Omega^{(i)})/Z$ which is the probability of each grid cell, where $f(\Omega^{(i)})= 1/N_i \sum_{i=1}^{N_i} f(\mathbf{x}_i) $ is the within-cell function's average and $Z=\sum_{i=1}^{M} f( \Omega^{(i)} )$ the normalization constant.
+For the non-uniform grid case, the cell's estimate is computed as $f(\Omega^{(i)})= | \Omega^{(i)}| /N_i \sum_{i=1}^{N_i} f(\mathbf{x}_i) $, with the resulting change in $Z$.
 Ideally, for a better precision in the target PMF, the cell-wise sample count, $N_i$ would be updated after each run, by assigning more sample to high probability cells.
-This, combined with the monitoring of the within-cell variance in high impact region, can provide a criterion that indicates whether the grid resolution must be increased by adding more qubits.
+This, combined with the monitoring of the within-cell variance in high impact region, provides a criterion that indicates whether the grid resolution must be increased by adding more qubits.
 However, in this work, for robustness and simplicity, we use a fixed $N_i$ per cell and cache all evaluations, while pre-defining the grid's size.